Background pattern

 • The active ingredient is chlorhexidine digluconate.
 Each gram of gel contains 10 mg of chlorhexidine digluconate.

-• The other components (excipients) are alantoin, benzyl alcohol, hydroxypropylmethylcellulose, and purified water.
+• The other components (excipients) are allantoin, benzyl alcohol, hydroxypropyl methylcellulose, and purified water.

-• Clothing that has come into contact with this medication should not be washed with bleach or other hypochlorites, as this would cause a brownish discoloration of the fabric, but rather with domestic detergents based on sodium perborate.
+• Clothes that have come into contact with this medicine should not be washed with bleach or other hypochlorites, as they may cause a brownish discoloration of the tissues, but with domestic detergents based on sodium perborate.

-Transparent, colorless, or slightly yellowish gel presented in aluminum tubes of 30 and 100 g.
+Colorless or slightly yellowish transparent gel presented in aluminum tubes of 30 and 100 g.

 Laboratorios Salvat, S.A.